Sweden may have more transparent "Stibor" system before year-end

-Faith in interbank rates across the globe was shaken earlier this year when British bank Barclays agreed to pay almost $500 million to settle allegations that it manipulated the London Interbank Offered Rate.
+Faith in interbank rates across the globe was shaken earlier this year when British bank Barclays (BARC.L) agreed to pay almost $500 million (308.5 million pounds) to settle allegations that it manipulated the London Interbank Offered Rate.

 Since then policymakers in Europe and the United States have called for an overhaul of Libor, which is used as a reference for pricing hundreds of trillions of dollars of loans and financial transactions.